openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 `apiKey` can be obtained in your [Account Settings](https://toolkit.solcast.com.au/account)

-`timeZone` leave it empty to evaluate Regional Settings of your openHAB installation.
+`timeZone` can be left empty to evaluate Regional Settings of your openHAB installation.
 See [DateTime](#date-time) section for more information.

 ### Solcast Plane Configuration